dtrussel/dtrussel.github.io/_posts/2020-10-18-command-pattern.md

 thumbnail: assets/images/cpp-logo.svg
 categories: [cpp, design patterns]
 ---
 Don't worry.
-This is not yet another take at the classic Gang of Four [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern#C++).
+This is not yet another take on the classic Gang of Four [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern#C++).
 Instead we look at how we can use modern C++ features to solve the same problem in a different way.
 Namely we want to send commands to a (possibly)